vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Design for self healing

-In a distributed system, failures happen.
-Hardware can fail.
-The network can have transient failures.
-Rarely, an entire service or region may experience a disruption.

 **Design your application to be self healing when failures occur**.
 This requires a three-pronged approach:

 - Detect failures.
 - Respond to failures gracefully.
 - Log and monitor failures, to give operational insight.

-How you respond to a failure may depend on your availability requirements.
-If you require very high availability, you might automatically fail over to a secondary region during a regional outage.
-However, that will incur a higher cost than a single-region deployment.

 Don't just consider big events like regional outages, which are generally rare.
 Focus just as much on handling local, short-lived failures, such as network connectivity failures or failed database connections.